ezehlivinus/hng5/README.md

 # hng5
--This is repo for HNG-Internship-5
+-This is a repo for HNG-Internship-5